-Subsection 8WA(5) provides, however, that section 8WA has effect subject to section 138A of the Social Security Act 1947.
-That provision provides the Secretary to the Department of Social Security with authorisation to request a person to quote a tax file number as a prequisite to the payment of unemployment benefit and sickness benefit.
+Subsection 8WA(5) provides, however, that section 8WA has effect subject to section 138A of the Social Security Act quote a tax file number as a prequisite to the payment of unemployment benefit and sickness benefit.
 Subsection 8WA(5) precludes such a request from being unauthorised under section 8WA of the Principal Act.